-“We have partnered with the Able Futures Mental Health Support Service to ensure we have quick and easy access to mental health experts who are local to our widely-spread teams,” says Footasylum Wellbeing Nurse, Lindsay Cuna.
+“We have partnered with the Able Futures Mental Health Support Service to ensure we have quick and easy access to mental health experts who are local to our widely-spread teams,” says Footasylum Wellbeing Nurse, Lindsay Cunane.

-While attending the Health and Wellbeing at Work Conference at the NEC, Lindsey learned of the free support offered by Able Futures.
+While attending the Health and Wellbeing at Work Conference at the NEC, Lindsay learned of the free support offered by Able Futures.
 Ingeus Business Account Manager Angela Han was soon helping to roll out the service to Footasylum leaders at Sandbrook Park and has plans to present the service directly to the warehouse population.

 “We created a wellbeing pack to distribute across the company with direct contact information for Able Futures,” says Lindsay.
 “Our teams are expanding rapidly and we aim to promote from within.
 It’s important that we keep reiterating the help available to anyone feeling anxious, overwhelmed or depressed.
 Able Futures helps anyone in work, or currently taking time off sick, and offers up to nine months’ one to one support from a vocational rehabilitation consultant, for which we give time away from the business to meet up if wished.